sreekanath/Phase-7/AWS/VPC/network_ip-address.md

    * Internet Protocol version 6 (IPv6) defines an IP address as a 128-bit number.

-   * IP addresses are usually written and displayed in human-readable notations, such as 172.16.254.1 in IPv4, and 2001:db8:0:1234:0:567:8:1 in IPv6.
+   * IP addresses are usually written and displayed in human-readable notations, such as 172.16.254.1 in IPv4, and 2001:db8:0:123:0:567:8:1 in IPv6.

    * IP addresses falls into two types:

-	 * Classfull IP addressing is a legacy scheme which divides the whole IP address pools into 5 distinct classes—A, B, C, D and E.
+	 * Classfull IP addressing is a legacy scheme which divides the whole IP address pools into 5 distinct classes—A, B, C, D and E.(for more details, see [Classfull wiki](https://en.wikipedia.org/wiki/Classful_network) ).
-	 * Classless IP addressing has an arbitrary length of the prefixes. (for more details, see  [CIDR wiki](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)
+	 * Classless IP addressing has an arbitrary length of the prefixes. (for more details, see  [CIDR wiki](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) ).

    * Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses.